REPORTING PROHIBITED CONDUCT AND INVESTIGATION PROCESS

 If a formal complaint is dismissed under this section, the Title IX Officer will provide a Notice of Dismissal of the formal complaint to the Parties and information regarding how to appeal the decision.

-B. Advisors.
-Each party may have a single advisor of their choice present during any formal disciplinary proceeding, including any related meeting or interview, held pursuant to the GBM Policy.
+b.
+Advisors.
+Each party may have a single advisor or support person of their choice present during any formal disciplinary proceeding, including any related meeting or interview, held pursuant to the GBM Policy, which may include an advocate or counsel.
 A party may consult with their advisor during any meeting or interview.
 Advisors cannot act as a speaking advocate at a meeting or interview.
 NEC staff and internal/external personnel involved in the investigation phase may delay or terminate meetings or interviews, remove or dismiss advisors, and/or proceed with the investigation if an advisor is disruptive or otherwise refuses to comply with the requirements of this policy.
 An advisor is subject to the same confidentiality expectations applicable to others in attendance.
-Accommodations, including scheduling of interviews or reviews, generally will not be made for any advisors if they unduly delay the process.
+Accommodations, including scheduling of interviews or reviews, generally will not be made for an advisor if they unduly delay the process.
 An advisor is not permitted to attend a meeting, interview, or other proceeding without the party they are advising being present unless they receive the advance approval of the Title IX Officer.
-NEC reserves the right to take appropriate action in response to any advisor who disrupts the investigation phase or determination meeting or who does not abide by rules and protocols regarding their participation, including, without limitation to protocols identified in this Policy.
+NEC reserves the right to take appropriate action in response to an advisor who disrupts the investigation phase or determination meeting or who does not abide by rules and protocols regarding their participation, including, without limitation, to protocols identified in this Policy.

 Any person serving as a party’s advisor is prohibited from publicly disclosing private information learned during this process, including information protected under the Family Educational Rights and Privacy Act (“FERPA”) or other state or federal laws.
 Further, advisors are expected to maintain the privacy of all parties and witnesses to the greatest extent possible.
 If any advisor is concerned about violating this assurance of privacy to gather evidence, they should raise such concerns with the Title IX Officer immediately so that it can be appropriately addressed to protect the sensitivity of the information without limiting the ability of either party to find and present relevant evidence.